Healthy After-school Snacks Your Kids Will Eat

 - Mix ½ cup canned pumpkin with ½ cup vanilla nonfat yogurt and ½ teaspoon cinnamon for a wonderful fall dip.
 Serve with apple slices.

 - Spread natural peanut butter (or other nut butter) on a whole grain tortilla and sprinkle with shredded carrots and raisins or dried cranberries.
 Roll up tightly and slice crosswise into rounds.
 Or try our good ‘n healthy Peanut Butter & Banana Roll Ups.

 - Top whole grain Triscuit crackers with pizza or spaghetti sauce, shredded part-skim mozzarella cheese, and leftover steamed broccoli or other vegetables.
 Microwave until the cheese is melted for a great mini-pizza snack.

 Combining foods your children like individually is a great way to help them develop new tastes.
 Try out these healthy snacks and encourage them to come up with ideas as well.
 What are some of your healthy snack ideas?

-Janelle Glick, MS, RD, LDN
+Janelle Glick, MA, RD, LDN

-Education: Glick holds a B.S. in Nutrition and Dietetics from Messiah College and a M.A. in Nutrition Education from Immaculata University.
+Janelle Glick, MA, RD, LDN, is a wellness dietitian with Lancaster General Health Corporate Wellness.
+She holds a B.S. in Nutrition and Dietetics from Messiah College and a M.A. in Nutrition Education from Immaculata University.
 Her special areas of interest include weight management and health coaching.